-I'm on a mission to help companies understand the need to embrace a culture of video in 2019 and beyond.
+I'm on a mission to help companies understand the need to embrace a culture of video.
 Why is this a passion point for me?

 As I've been helping companies embrace video, I'm starting to see the same old business problem rearing its ugly head again.